owntracks/recorder/README.md

 ### Override reverse-geo precision

 If a payload is received with an element called `_geoprec` it contains an ovveride for the Recorder's configured reverse-geo precision.
+So, for example, if Recorder is running with precision 7, say, and the received payload contains `"_geoprec" : 2` the 2 will be used for this particular publish.
+This is not used in the OwnTracks apps, but it can be used with payloads you generate otherwise.